 Transcription is the first step in gene expression, and is the process by which a gene’s DNA sequence is copied (transcribed) to make an RNA molecule.

 Prokaryotic transcription and eukaryotic transcription differ in a number of ways, which will be discussed below.
+Both in pro and eukaryotic cells the process takes place in different places.
+In eukaryotic cells it takes place in the nucleus and in prokaryotic cells it takes place in the cytoplasm.
 Both types of transcription involve initiation, elongation, and termination.
 Before transcription can take place, the DNA double helix must unwind near the gene that is being transcribed.
 The region of opened-up DNA is called a transcription bubble.
 Transcription uses one of the two exposed DNA strands as a template; this strand is called the template strand.
 The RNA product is complementary to the template strand and is almost identical to the other DNA strand, called the nontemplate strand.
 However, there is one important difference: in the newly made RNA, all of the T (thymine) nucleotides are replaced with U (uracil) nucleotides.

 The site on the DNA from which the first RNA nucleotide is transcribed is called the +1 site, or the initiation site.
 Nucleotides that come before the initiation site are given negative numbers and said to be upstream.
 Nucleotides that come after the initiation site are marked with positive numbers and are referred to as downstream.